raycast/extensions/extensions/screen-saver/README.md

 # Screen Saver

-Activate screen saver of your Mac.
+Start screen saver of your Mac.